 We are patient with him.
 It can be tough at times, but that’s who he is and the phase he’s going through.

-What I do know is that his behaviour is totally normal for a toddler.
+What I do know is that his behavior is totally normal for a toddler.

 I am beginning to see signs that he is growing out of it.
 He used to sit on my lap for every single meal.
 Now he normally sits on his chair and sometimes he holds my hand.